nextcloud/documentation/admin_manual/enterprise_clients/update_branded_desktop_clients.rst

    Name of the new client, same as “Application name” configured in ownBrander
 -  ``'updateUrl'``
-   Human-readable Website with links to your new client files to manually install new client versions
+   Human-readable Web site with links to your new client files to manually install new client versions

 Mac OS X